-Commission Decision 2015/444/EC, Euratom of 13 March 2015 on the security rules for protecting EU
+Commission Decision 2015/444/EC, Euratom of 13 March 2015 on the security rules for protecting EU classified information (OJ L 72, 17.3.2015, p.
+53).

 ARTICLE 15 - DATA PROTECTION

 15.1 Data processing by the granting authority

 Any personal data under the Agreement will be processed under the responsibility of the data controller of the granting authority in accordance with and for the purposes set out in the Portal Privacy Statement.